Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 appletalk = *BOOLEAN* (default: *no*) **(G)**

-> Enables support for AFP-over-Appletalk.
-This option requires that your operating system supports the AppleTalk networking protocol.
+> Enables support for AFP-over-AppleTalk.
+This option requires that your operating system supports the AppleTalk networking protocol, and that Netatalk was built with AppleTalk support.

 ddp address = *ddp address* **(G)**